-An exchange traded fund (ETF) is a basket of securities—such as stocks, bonds, currencies or commodities—that can be bought and sold in a single trade on an exchange.
-They generally track the performance of an index, may charge less fees, and offer targeted exposure to a specific market segment, such as an asset class, geography, sector, or investment theme.
+An exchange traded fund (ETF) is a basket of securities — such as stocks, bonds, currencies, or commodities — that can be bought and sold in a single trade on an exchange.
+It generally tracks the performance of an index, may charge less fees, and offer targeted exposure to a specific market segment, such as an asset class, geography, sector, or investment theme.

 ETFs generally track an index, offering exposure to a specific segment of the market such as:

 Because most ETFs are passively managed, they typically have lower management fees and operating expenses compared to mutual funds.
 Transaction costs are minimized due to the low turnover of most ETFs and the indexes they track.
 When fees and expenses are low, investors can keep more of their returns.

 ETFs provide one of the easiest ways to diversify a portfolio.

 They provide access to many companies or investments in a single trade, removing single stock risk — the risk inherent in being exposed to just one company.
 The ETF structure helps to lower the risk that a select number of individual stocks could hurt overall portfolio performance.

 ETFs are generally more tax efficient than other investment vehicles due to the ability to transfer securities in and out of the portfolio in the most tax-efficient manner, via the in-kind creation/redemption process.
 Because ETFs generally track market indexes, turnover is generally low, resulting in fewer capital gains and lower taxes.
 Additionally, any associated capital gains taxes are paid at the time of final sale, offering greater control on the timing of tax consequences.

 ETFs can be bought through an online brokerage account at their current market price, at any time during the trading day.
 There are no minimum holding periods, and investors can employ a wide range of trading techniques — such as buying on margin, short selling, and placing limit orders — to react to market movements.